How Does the Grok Token Exploiter Exploit the X Token By Baking His Own Cake And Eating it?

 More Details

 2 transactions involving SPIKE utilized the same strategy to do arbitrages.
-You can find here.
+You can find more details here.